Stuart Buchanan: Hollywood

-In the 1940s Buchanan was head of the script department and program supervision for American Broadcasting Company in New York before taking a job directing the radio and television department of the McCann-Erickson advertising agency in 1947.
+In the 1940s, Buchanan was head of the script department and program supervision for American Broadcasting Company in New York before taking a job directing the radio and television department of the McCann-Erickson advertising agency in 1947.

-The Ohio Story Radio & TV Series
+The Ohio Story Radio and TV Series

-Frank Siedel, series scriptwriter, Anson Hardman, Head of the Advertising and General Information Department at Ohio Bell Telephone Company, and Buchanan, series radio and TV producer, are credited with creating The Ohio Story series.
-The series ran from 1947 to 1955 on radio and from 1953 to 1961 on TV.

-Buchanan picked Robert Waldrop to narrate the radio series, and he convinced Hollywood actor Nelson Olmsted to commute to Cleveland to narrate and act in the Ohio Story TV episodes and the final two years of the Ohio Story radio series.
-He chose Ray Culley of Cinécraft Productions, a Cleveland-based sponsored film studio, to direct the 175 episodes of the TV series.
+Buchanan was co-creator of The Ohio Story, a series that ran from 1947 to 1955 on radio and from 1953 to 1961 on TV.
+He picked Robert Waldrop to narrate the series, and actor Nelson Olmsted to replace him in 1952.
+Additionally, he chose Ray Culley of Cinécraft Productions, a Cleveland-based sponsored film studio, to direct the series.
 Approximately 1,300 radio and 175 Ohio Story TV episodes were produced.

-In a interview with Todd Raper, A TV and Radio reporter with the Columbus (Ohio) Dispatch Buchanan said: "There has never been – or will be, a radio series that commanded the respect and attention of this state, or, for that fact, the nation.
-The "Ohio Story" reached its peak in the heyday of radio - the late 1940s.
+In an interview with Todd Raper of the Columbus (Ohio) Dispatch, Buchanan said: "There has never been – or will be, a radio series that commanded the respect and attention of this state, or, for that fact, the nation.
+The Ohio Story reached its peak in the heyday of radio - the late 1940s.
 Only one show in the nation had a higher rating - that was the Jack Benny show.
-I guess of all the things I've done in my lifetime, I'm most proud to have had a hand in developing and producing "The Ohio Story."
+I guess of all the things I've done in my lifetime, I'm most proud to have had a hand in developing and producing The Ohio Story".

 Personal life

-Buchanan was married to Anna Hall Hilditch and later to Rita Whearty.
+Buchanan was married to Anna Hall Hilditch and later to Rita J. Whearty.
 Buchanan died on February 4, 1974, in Shaker Heights, Ohio, at the age of 79 and was buried in Wooster, Ohio.
 His wife, Rita, three sons and two daughters survived him.